 Step 12: Frost a Cool Cake

-Next you want to put a thin layer of frosting on the top and sides of the cake.
+Next, you want to put a thin layer of frosting on the top and sides of the cake.
 Don’t worry about how this looks right now.
 This is called a “crumb coat.”
-Then place the cake in your firdge or freezer for about 20-30 minutes.
+Then place the cake in your fridge or freezer for about 20-30 minutes.
 This will seal the crumbs in so they want get all in the frosting as you finish frosting the cake.

 If you like you can add sprinkles to the top of your cake for decoration or whatever you like.
 You can also just leave it like it is with the beautiful swirls.